bmuellerhstat/pr-practice/README.md

-## Mr. Mueller's Ideal Afternoon
+## Benjamin's Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to chill after a long day is to eat ice cream and watch Netflix.

-The best ice cream is mint chocolate chip.
+I love mint flavored ice cream!